CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 });
 ```

 This is almost the same as the successful submission case; the only difference is that the setup we call the `mockRejectedValue()` method of the Jest mock function `createRestaurant`.
-This means that when this function is called, it will return a Promise that rejects.
+This means that when this function is called, it will return a promise that rejects.
 In our case we don't actually care about what error it rejects with, so we don't have to pass an argument to `mockRejectedValue()`.

 Save and, in addition to an assertion failure, we also get an additional error: